pillar-markup/pillar/README.md

 ### For Pharo 13
+- v11
+	- Removing Pillar syntax support.
+ 	- Using more recent version of Microdown.
+  	- Better support for book checkers.
+  	- On the way to use a templating microdown approach (so that user can customise the output at the document element level).

 - v10.4.5 [ Pharo 13 - Pillar & Microdown syntax ]
 	- Revisit all commands and make them work in Pharo13
  	- Latest version with Pillar syntax